Michael Barber, Baron Barber of Chittlehampton: Government

 Barber served as Chief Adviser to the Secretary of State for Education on School Standards during the first term of British Prime Minister Tony Blair, from 1997 to 2001.

 During Blair's second term, from 2001 to 2005, Barber served as the Chief Adviser on Delivery, reporting directly to Prime Minister Tony Blair.
 As head of the Prime Minister's Delivery Unit (PMDU), he wrote a book about his experience at the PMDU.
 Instruction to Deliver: Fighting to Reform Britain’s Public Services (Methuen 2008), It was described by the Financial Times as "one of the best books about British Government for many years".

 Barber was appointed as the first ever Chair of the Office for Students (OfS), the regulator for higher education in the UK established in 2018, until he stepped down in March 2021.

 In 2024, Barber returned to government, when he was appointed by Prime Minister Keir Starmer as his special envoy to the Palestinian Authority.

+Advisory career

 Delivery Associates

-Barber is the founder and chairman of Delivery Associates, a global advisory firm.
+Barber is the founder of Delivery Associates, a global advisory firm, and was chair until May 2026.